polkadot-developers/substrate-developer-hub.github.io/docs/conceptual/core/storage.md

 Substrate implements its storage database with [RocksDB](https://rocksdb.org/), a persistent key-value store for fast storage environments.

-This is used for all the components of Substrate which require persistent storage such as:
+This is used for all the components of Substrate that require persistent storage such as:

 - Substrate clients